aisaav/shpe-conference-2020/README.md

+# Forked from SHPE 2020 Conference!
+My version and updates to what I learned

-# SHPE 2020 National Conference Tech Talk - Serverless Resume Web Application with a REST API backend on AWS
+## SHPE 2020 National Conference Tech Talk - Serverless Resume Web Application with a REST API backend on AWS

 [Link to Tech Talk](https://shpe2020.mapyourshow.com/8_0/sessions/session-details.cfm?scheduleid=119)